-Find out whether you could be at risk for this rare cancer.
+Find out whether you could be at risk for soft tissue sarcoma.

 Soft tissue sarcoma is not common, and in most cases the cause of the cancer is unknown.
-Even so, there are certain risk factors to be aware of and warning signs of soft tissue sarcoma to watch out for.
-Here are the factors that could increase your risk:
+Still, there are certain risk factors to be aware of and warning signs of soft tissue sarcoma to watch out for.

-You’ve been exposed to certain chemicals.
 High exposure to dioxin or herbicides that contain phenoxyacetic acid may be a risk factor for soft tissue sarcoma.
-Vinyl chloride (a chemical used in making plastics) and arsenic have been linked to liver sarcoma, but have not been proven for soft tissue sarcoma.
-“Carcinogen exposures have always been hypothesized as a cause, but there’s no clear link,” says Dr. Bakst.
+Studies have linked vinyl chloride (a chemical used in making plastics) and arsenic to liver sarcoma.
+However, researchers have not been able to prove that they cause soft tissue sarcoma.

 “It’s important to keep in mind that soft tissue sarcomas are relatively rare, and that most things you notice on your body are not soft tissue sarcoma,” says Dr. Bakst.
 “Just be vigilant of changes in your body, and present to a primary care doctor if you are concerned about anything for further workup.”